I have developed these principles as part of my brokerage activities in order to maximise results and minimise risks.

 In the end, all the parties have to secure their own interests by themselves.
 I do not guarantee anything to anyone.

-The “Me, myself and I” principle can prevail under certain circumstances.
+The “Me, Myself and I” principle can prevail under certain circumstances.

-Companies run reputational & legal risks.
+Companies run reputational and legal risks.

-Buyers usually work on the bank-to-bank basis via the SWIFT system.
+Buyers work on the bank-to-bank basis (e.g., SWIFT, LC, SBLC, escrow...).